 “Levi’s Lost Calf” has been used in several state Ag In The Classroom programs and has also been endorsed by many state Farm Bureaus as an agriculturally-accurate book.
 Please inquire about wholesale pricing and accompanying lessons plans for “Levi’s Lost Calf.”
 Email Amanda at firstname.lastname@example.org for details.

-COMING SOON!
-"Can-Do Cowkids" will release in March 2019.
+"Can-Do Cowkids" officially released on March 4, 2019.
 This farm-themed book (geared for 2-4 grades) was inspired by my three cowkids, Scarlett, Thorne and Croix, who are featured characters in the book.
 The story takes readers on an adventure around the farm while also introducing fun careers in agriculture.

 According to the USDA, between 2015 and 2020, there will be an average of 57,900 annual openings for college graduates with expertise in food, agriculture, renewable natural resources and the environment.
 Of those jobs, 27% will be in science, technology, engineering and mathematics (STEM); 15% of jobs will be related to sustainable food and biomaterials production; and 12% of the openings will focus on education, communication and governmental services.